scarpent/ledgerbil/README.md

 ##### mark / unmark

 Set transactions as pending (!) or remove the pending mark.
-You can enter multiple lines, or give a single number by itself with no command.
+You can enter multiple lines, "all", or give a single number by itself with no command.

-    1

-    or

-    > mark 1 2
+    mark 1 2  (or)  1  (or)

+    > mark all

     1. 2016/10/26    $-10.00 ! lorem
     2. 2016/10/29    $-20.00 ! ipsum